mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Having such lofty aspirations is commendable but actually achieving them another thing altogether.
-Cleon’s method was to kill them with kindness.
+Cleon's method was to kill them with kindness.
 After the residents of each world were contacted – by the scouts or otherwise – Imperial merchants would attempt to trade with them in order to show the value that the